2.6.9 Reason 3 - High Costs of Caring for, Educating or Training the Child in the Manner Expected by the Parents

 Once the costs associated with educating, maintaining or training a child in the manner expected by the parents have been calculated, the Registrar will consider whether the additional amount is significant in relation to the assessed costs of the child.
 If the additional amount is small in comparison with the assessed costs, the Registrar may find that the costs of maintaining the child are not significantly affected and that there is no reason to change the assessment (section 117(2)(b)(ii)).

-Example: M and F have agreed to send A to a private school.
-The cost of A's attendance is only slightly higher than it would cost for A to attend a government school, and the additional amount is only a small proportion of A's existing assessed costs.
-The Registrar finds that the costs of maintaining A are not significantly affected by the costs of educating A in the manner intended by the parents.
+Example: Royle and Misty have agreed to send Annie to a private school.
+The cost of Annie's attendance is only slightly higher than it would cost for Annie to attend a government school, and the additional amount is only a small proportion of Annie's existing assessed costs.
+The Registrar finds that the costs of maintaining Annie are not significantly affected by the costs of educating Annie in the manner intended by the parents.

 Is the child being cared for, educated or trained in a manner expected by his or her parents?